 With advances in technology have come increases in cyber crimes and internet fraud involving the use of computer networks or devices to commit, further, or conceal a criminal offense.
 Internet fraud can take many forms, including:

-- Crimes that target a computer network or device via the internet, such as viruses, malware, spyware, and cyber terrorism
+- Crimes that target a computer network or device via the internet, such as viruses, malware, spyware, cyber-terrorism, or spying on or via a computer network.

-- Crimes that use the internet to conceal other crimes or criminal material, such as child pornography
+- Crimes that use the internet to conceal other crimes or criminal material, such as child pornography, illegal gambling, prohibited firearms sales and money laundering.

 The federal government takes an aggressive stance toward combating internet fraud, which is investigated by several federal agencies and is subject to serious penalties under federal and state statutes.
 These agencies include the Federal Bureau of Investigation (FBI), the Computer Crime and Intellectual Property Section of the Department of Justice, the Cyber Crimes Center of U.S. Immigration and Customs Enforcement (ICE) and the Internet Crime Complaint Center.